Copyright (c) 2021 The University of Manchester

 """

-Gets the nearest ethernet x and y for the chip at x, y if it exists
+Gets the nearest Ethernet-enabled chip (`x`, `y`) for the chip at

 This method will never request a new machine.